 wanted to give voice to the way that even the ships have been changed.
 First of all, they no longer really are like ships, or have this organic relationship to the sea.
 Now I know everything I say there is charged and can be challenged, but I was thinking here’s a ship in which half the cargo is obviously above decks, and so it seems like the ship is almost labouring, carrying this huge superstructure of boxes that are containers, right?
 And it’s something I guess you’d never see before 1950; until then, ships always had everything under deck.
 Second, when you look at the container ships that were first made and I think are still being made in South Korea, they’re like boxes themselves.
 The ships that I saw in the port of Mejillones in Northern Chile are like floating containers.
 They’re like Chinese dolls.
 I mean, you’ve got this huge container which floats, and inside it you put the smaller containers.
 And presumably, inside of them there are other containers.
 There’s probably a lot to think about in terms of this Chinese doll phenomenon, but they certainly don’t look like ships anymore.
 That to me is a very charged metaphor for the transformation in the relationship to nature.
 Now, I could be challenged, and be told: well, you’ve had ships that have been built the same way, they’ve looked the same way for 2000 years, now engineers have discovered more “efficient” ways or something like that.
 And you know, I have to deal with that, but there’s certainly been a fundamental change, not just to the aesthetics but to the meaning of “ship.”

-JP: Mick, I have been wanting to ask if this Sea Theater piece is in conversation with your current theoretical preoccupations?
+JP: Mick, I have been wanting to ask if this Sea Theater piece is in

 MT: The mastery of non-mastery is a sort of motif for me.
 It’s an elegant aesthetic movement, it’s a political ideal, and it’s an ethical ideal for trying to—even at this late stage in world history, as we see it— of trying to maybe ameliorate or even change the end of the world.
 These are phenomena we haven’t talked about yet, but a lot of the energy in the piece derives from the notion of the end of the world, and therefore transformed categories of philosophy and of the body.
 And the mastery of non-mastery is actually a way of talking about an ongoing strategy which is also a trick, that I myself relate to what I have thought about shamanism and magic tricks, in which there’s skilled revelation and skilled concealment.
 I call it a sort of figure-8 logic, which you never can terminate; it’s an unwinding, if you like, of the domination of nature, which can never simply just be reversed, it’s like a ju- jitsu thing in which the forces of domination have to be drawn into one, transformed in this continuous process.
 It’s a major anxiety in the piece.
 It’s a political aim for me.
 And that’s getting into the realm of practice I think.
 I would like to see that develop as a practice.

-JP: What would be the possibilities of the mastery of non-mastery developed into a practice?
+JP: What would be the possibilities of the mastery of non-mastery

 MT: I wonder if one could look at The Sea Theater itself and find moments of that, or a thread running through it like that.
 It’d be difficult I think to do justice to your question.
 And it’s an obvious question, and I should’ve thought about it a good deal more.
 I think perhaps the language, and also the drawings, contain a strange mix of directness and indirectness, and perhaps one could say that this is the sort of borderland of the mastery of non-mastery.